 Make sure you’re logged in correctly

-Unlike some other BBC services, the BBC Sport app requires a valid login account to be verified with an email address.
+Unlike some other BBC services, the BBC Sport app requires a valid login account to be verified with an email address – this is the same for BBC iPlayer too.
 Ensure you’ve logged in properly and verified your account, or the app won’t load.

 Check the BBC server status